9 Recruiting Metrics to Report to Your CEO and C-Levels

 Note: This is excerpted from Gem’s newly-published Talent Leader’s Guide to Reporting.
-Check it out for more recruiting metrics relevant to your sourcers, recruiters, and hiring managers.
+Check it out for additional recruiting metrics relevant to sourcers, recruiters, and hiring managers.

 But with great data comes great responsibility.
 According to a recent survey, only 12 percent of CEOs have faith in the metrics talent acquisition brings to the table.
 Our best guess about this data point is not that TA leaders are bringing unreliable numbers; it’s that they’re bringing uninteresting numbers as far as executives are concerned.
 As a talent leader, you’re swimming in your data and what it represents to you.
 But the people you report to care about very specific elements of that story.

 Getting into executives’ heads and adopting their strategic mindset means translating data into dollars and prioritizing predictive analytics over historical metrics, results and outputs over process efficiency metrics, strategic impacts over functional or operational ones, and revenue over cost-cutting.
-And while there’s no baseline consensus around which metrics should be tracked and reported—and while variables like the size of your business will impact what recruiting metrics matter most—there are some data points that should consistently be included in reports to your CEO and C-Levels.
 Here’s what your executives are likely to want to see:

 This is an easy metric to kick off your meeting with executives.
 How many recruiters are currently on the team?
 How many sourcers?
 How many are focusing on diversity sourcing, on executive search, and so on?
 Do those numbers align with the goals recruitment has right now?
 Will they be able to hit their targets for the next two quarters at this capacity?